jywang919/CheckOutProduct/README.md

 ## This project simulates a check out scenarios.

-The products are apple and orange
+The products are Apple and Orange

 Apples cost 60p, oranges cost 20p

-Shop may provide offers as follows: buy one, get one for free on Apple
+Shop may provide offers as follows:

+buy one, get one for free on Apple

 3 for the price of 2 on Oranges

 It can be run in interactive mode or as batch mode